Tuungane — Let’s Unite!

 These remote villages lack access to health services, education and modern contraception.
 With populations spiraling upward, settlements and farms are encroaching into wild lands.
 As more forest is cleared haphazardly for agriculture, sediment clogs coastal zones and fisheries decline.

-Tuungane (pronounced TOO-un-gah-nee, Kiswahili for “Let’s Unite”) is our community-focused collaboration to reduce threats and improve the resilience of this system.
-Our project is expressly designed to bring together reproductive-health and conservation interventions for integrated solutions to address the pressures on people and nature.
+Tuungane (pronounced TOO-un-gah-nee, Kiswahili for “Let’s Unite”) is a collaboration between the TNC and Pathfinder International, a global reproductive health organization.
+The program is expressly designed to create integrated solutions to address pressures on people and nature.